syncfusion/ej2-react-docs/src/charts/range-navigator/customization.md

 ## Navigator appearance

-The navigator can be customized using the “navigatorStyleSettings” property.
-The “selectedRegionColor” property is used to specify the color for selected region whereas the “unSelectedRegionColor” property is used to specify the color for unselected region.
+The Range Selector can be customized by using the [`navigatorStyleSettings`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#navigatorstylesettings).
+The [`selectedRegionColor`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/styleSettingsModel/#selectedregioncolor) property is used to specify the color for the selected region, whereas the [`unselectedRegionColor`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/styleSettingsModel/#unselectedregioncolor) property is used to specify the color for the unselected region.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}